-Figure 13: Security register features
+Figure 10: Security register features

-interface, although data memory can be expanded through appropriate use of the ports.
+are executed within one tile clock cycle.
+There is no dedicated external memory interface, although data memory can be expanded through appropriate use of the ports.

 10 JTAG

 The JTAG module can be used for loading programs, boundary scan testing, incircuit source-level debugging and programming the OTP memory.